RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

 end
 ```

 because subsequent events would read the same `@customer_id` which was memoized by a previous event.
-To avoid that problem, you can subscribe a class, and a new instance will be created for every event.
+To avoid that problem, you can subscribe a class (`SyncHandler`), and a new instance will be created for every event.

 ```ruby
 event_store.subscribe(SyncHandler, [OrderPlaced])